-- The board reviews and approves investment strategy; - Clear investment guidelines and rules are implemented and monitored, including counterparty limits; - Investment guidelines require investing widely and in different asset classes to diversify the portfolio: - Asset-liability matching processes are in place; - Foreign-exchange matching processes are in place; - Interest rate risk exposure is measured and controlled through regular review of the appropriate duration; - Levels of investment risk are monitored using "Value at Risk" techniques which must remain within risk appetite.
+- The board reviews and approves investment strategy. - Clear investment guidelines and rules are implemented and monitored, including counterparty limits. - Investment guidelines require investing widely and in different asset classes to diversify the portfolio. - Asset-liability matching processes are in place. - Foreign-exchange matching processes are in place. - Interest rate risk exposure is measured and controlled through regular review of the appropriate duration. - Levels of investment risk are monitored using 'Value at Risk' techniques which must remain within risk appetite.

-c.
-Material risk concentrations and changes in risk profile over the reporting period d.
-Investment in assets in accordance with the Prudent Person Principles of the Code of Conduct
+Material risk concentrations and changes in risk profile over the reporting period

-As a consequence of the asset allocation strategy and consequent portfolio diversification material asset risk concentrations are minimised.
-The most significant risk concentration within the portfolio relates to interest rate risk on bond investments.
-While equity investments are more volatile they typically make up a relatively small proportion of the portfolio.
+As a consequence of the asset allocation strategy and consequent portfolio diversification, material asset risk concentrations are minimised.
+The most significant risk concentration within the portfolio relates to equity risk.
+While equity investments are more volatile they typically make up a relatively small proportion of the portfolio, with the majority of the portfolio comprising high-quality bonds.